inca/cx-site/src/main/webapp/pages/web.md

 Circumflex Web Framework is a DSL for quick and robust web application development.

-Here's a simple web application:
+Here's the sample web application:

     lang:scala
     class Main extends RequestRouter {